Hannah-Sten/TeXiFy-IDEA/Writerside/topics/Code-formatting.md

 ```

 and enable these comments in the settings by going to <ui-path>Settings | Editor | Code Style | Formatter Control</ui-path> and checking **Enable formatter markers in comments**.
-This can be particularly useful for `listings` environments.
+This can be particularly useful if you have to adhere to formatting conventions different from TeXiFy standards.

 ## Indents in (math) environments